madjin/awesome-vrchat/README.md

 - [How to animate NPCs in your world with MOCAP](https://www.youtube.com/watch?v=r8YpXP0RlZc&feature=youtu.be) - Record animations for NPCs using MOCAP in VRChat
 - [Game Assets in Blender](https://www.youtube.com/watch?v=j3G9zn4cu-U) - A complete workflow video tutorial for modeling game assets in Blender
 - [2uts](https://2uts.com/) - Website that has thousands of free video tutorials
+- [You should probably be using Cinemachine](https://blog.orels.sh/you-should-probably-be-using-cinemachine/) - How to create virtual productions with almost 0 scripting

 ---